Top Dining Stock Perks in March Hidden Gems in the 50000 Yen Range Marugame Seimen Gyoza no Ohsho Mister Donut | FRIDAY DIGITAL

 Morinaga Seika (2201)

-Morinaga Seika (2201 ) is a major confectionery manufacturer that has been in business for over 100 years.
-The company produces familiar sweets and ice cream such as “Choco Balls”, “Hi-Chew”, and “Choco Monaka Jumbo”, beverages such as cocoa, and health and beauty products such as “in jelly”.
+Morinaga Seika (2201) is a major confectionery manufacturer with over 100 years of history, producing familiar sweets and ice creams such as “Chocoball,” “Hi-Chew,” and “Choco Monaka Jumbo,” beverages like cocoa, and health and beauty products such as in Jelly.

 The company’s performance has been strong, making it a good stock to hold for the long term.

-Morinaga Seika’s stock price is undervalued and its performance is strong, with record-high profits expected in the fiscal year ending March 31, 2014.
+Morinaga Seika’s stock is considered reasonably priced, and its performance is strong, with the company expecting record-high profits in the fiscal year ending March 2026.
+Shareholders who hold for more than three years see an upgrade in the perks, making it a stock suited for long-term investment.

 This article is for informational purposes only and is not intended as a solicitation or recommendation to buy or sell any particular stock.
 Final investment decisions should be made at your own discretion.
 The required investment amount, expected dividend yield, and benefit yield (benefit amount/required investment amount) in this article are calculated based on the stock price (closing price) and benefit package as of the time of writing (February 20, 2014).
 The information is subject to change due to fluctuations in stock prices and changes in the contents of the special benefit program.
 Please check the latest information when considering purchasing.